joe-vie/Talking-Data-Comparing-Favorites/README.md

 # Talking Data: Comparing Favorites Starter Code

-A project dedicated towards comparing the rating of The LEGO Movie to other Action & Adventure Movies
+A Python project dedicated towards comparing the rating of The LEGO Movie to other Action & Adventure Movies

 ### Project Requirements